 When selecting recommenders:

-- List only one person from the same organization or institution.
+- List only one person from the same university or institution.

 - Do not choose editors or others with a financial interest in your success in being invited for a residency.

-- Ensure recommenders will be able to submit recommendations within two weeks after you submit your application.
-(Applicants are responsible for follow-up to ensure timely submission.
+- Ensure recommenders will be able to submit recommendations within two weeks after the application deadline (Applicants are responsible for following-up with their recommenders to ensure timely submission).

 Since e-mails are frequently trapped by institutional spam filters, it is a good idea to e-mail your recommenders soon after submitting your application to make certain that they have received the reference request.
 Auto-generated emails are sent once you complete the application and click submit.
 Please be sure to send recommenders a copy of your proposal.